Working with Managed Service for PostgreSQL databases

 iam.serviceAccounts.userrole. -

-Database: Select the database you will use when working with the PostgreSQL cluster.
+Database: Select the database you will use to work with the PostgreSQL cluster.

 -